sasanshirdel/Single-Page-CV/README.md

-# Single-Page-CV
+# Single-Page CV
-A simple, clean, and responsive single-page CV built using only HTML.
-Showcasing personal details, skills, experience, and education in an elegant, easy-to-read layout.
+- A simple, clean, and responsive single-page CV built using only HTML.
+It showcases personal details, skills, experience, and education in an elegant and easy-to-read layout.